anton-a-tkachev/Magnetic-Field-of-a-Loop-Current/README.md

 # Magnetic Field of a Loop Current
- Cheap calculation of the magnetic field
+Fast and time-efficient calculation of the magnetic field of a circular loop current.